jhthorsen/mojo-server-daemoncontrol/README.md

 several hours or even days, then it might come in handy to let the old code run, while new processes are deployed.

+Note that [Mojo::Server::DaemonControl](https://metacpan.org/pod/Mojo%3A%3AServer%3A%3ADaemonControl) is currently EXPERIMENTAL and it has not been tested in production yet.
+Feedback is more than welcome.

 # SIGNALS

 ## INT, TERM